 What is 2FA?
 2FA uses more than one type of information to identify who you are to grant you access to your online account.
 The first factor in 2FA is usually something that you know, such as a password. while the second factor is usually something you have, such as a one-time password (OTP) from a physical OTP token.
 OTP is important to prevent your account from unauthorized users access.
 Here’s how to enable 2FA on your accounts across the web.

 What is Security Culture?
 It is what happens with security when people are left to their own devices.

 You can hack your security culture so that people consistently choose the path of security.
 Here is a proven security culture hacks.

 Don’t wait for a cyber-attack to happen, start with your network security now.
-NFINITY8 provides advanced cybersecurity solutions in Dubai UAE and build cyber resilience in the system to protect information against any event of internal failure or external cyber-attacks.
+NFINITY8 provides advanced cybersecurity solutions in Dubai UAE.
+And builds cyber resilience in the system to protect it from any threats.
 CONTACT US